sjorsvanheuveln/express-react-boilerplate/README.md

 2. Refactor logout to the slice file!
 3. Are React.components refactorable to useState functionalities?

+### 25 May: Natural Resistance ###
+Always takes me time to start.
+But once I start it's good.

+to do:
+1. Registration error handling!
+  a.
+Incomplete data
+  b.
+Duplicates

 ## Epiphanies ##
 Being angry or in an angry position is just an excuse for not facing uncertainty/insecurity.
 It stops the creativity.